Mangrove-Web-Development/devdocs/local-development/sync.md

 To work with the database,
 your local development services need to be running.

-At the root of your project directory:
+At the root of your project directory (not within the Util container):
 ```sh
 docker-compose up -d
 ```